cvburgess/cvburgess.com/src/lead-with-joy/posts/playbook-retro.md

 ---
 layout: post.njk
 tags:
+  - morale
   - post
-  - playbook
   - retro
-  - morale
 type: playbook
 title: The Retro Playbook
-subtitle: How to keep retros feeling fresh and hand-crafted for the moment your team is reflecting upon
+description: How to keep retros feeling fresh and hand-crafted for the moment your team is reflecting upon
 published_on: 2023-10-04
 ---